 Some women have few symptoms; others have mild hot flashes.
 For many women, menopause symptoms are so severe they interfere with a good night’s sleep and interrupt daily activities.

 These classic menopause symptoms may occur during perimenopause and persist long after your reach menopause:

 Estrogen influences many parts of your body, from your hair and immune system to your colon and fat tissues.
 It regulates bone metabolism, helps maintain elasticity in tissues like blood vessels and the vagina, and it protects your skin by promoting hydration and preventing the loss of collagen.

 When you lose estrogen during menopause, you’re at a higher risk for the following health conditions:

 The most efficient way to stop menopause symptoms and prevent health problems is to restore normal hormone levels.
 In spite of the effectiveness of hormone replacement therapy (HRT), many women have questions and concerns about its safety.

 Please don’t hesitate to schedule an appointment at Women’s Healthcare Physicians of Naples.
 Your doctor can answer your questions and review your medical history to determine whether HRT is a good choice for you.
 HRT is safe for most women when the dose and type of hormone used are based on each person’s needs.

-Hormone replacement therapy is available in many forms, including oral pills, skin patches, injections, vaginal rings and creams, topical creams, and pellets that are injected under your skin.
+Hormone replacement therapy is available in many forms, including oral pills, skin patches, injections, vaginal rings and creams, and topical creams.